Federal government of the United States

 The federal government of the United States (U.S. federal government or U.S. government) (Note: The U.S. Government Publishing Office specifies the capitalization of Federal Government, in regards to the national government of the United States, as a proper noun.) is the national government of the United States.

-The U.S. federal government is composed of three distinct branches: legislative, executive, and judicial.
-The powers of these three branches are defined and vested by the U.S. Constitution, which has been in continuous effect since March 4, 1789.
-The powers and duties of these branches are further defined by Acts of Congress, including the creation of executive departments and courts subordinate to the U.S. Supreme Court.
+The United States federal government is composed of three distinct branches: legislative, executive, and judicial.
+The powers of these three branches are defined and vested by the Constitution of the United States, which has been in effect since 1789.
+The powers and duties of these branches are further defined by acts of Congress, including the creation of executive departments and courts subordinate to the Supreme Court of the United States.

 In the federal division of power, the federal government shares sovereignty with each of the 50 states in their respective territories.
-U.S. law recognizes Indigenous tribes as possessing sovereign powers, while being subject to federal jurisdiction.
+United States law recognizes Indigenous tribes as possessing sovereign powers, while being subject to federal jurisdiction.